 - Choose a sober designated driver before partying.

-- Take mass transit, a taxicab or ask a friend to drive you home.
+- Take mass transit, a ride-sharing service, a taxicab, or ask a friend to drive you home.

 - Spend the night where the activity is being held.

 - Immediately report impaired drivers to law enforcement.